 α-rays are helium nuclei that eject from some radioactive isotopes that go under spontaneous decay as well as during fission processes in power reactors.
 Therefore an α-ray is a moving helium nucleus.

 Example 1: An α-ray has an energy of 25 KeV.
 Find its speed.

-β –rays are fast moving electrons.
-A β-ray is often shown as β-.
-In the following example, you are asked to find the energy of the fast moving electron in (eV).
+β -rays are fast moving electrons.
+A β-ray is often shown as β -.
+In the following example, you are asked to find the energy of a β-ray in eV.

 γ -rays are highly energetic electromagnetic radiation.
 Electronic transitions back and forth between the electronic shells can go as high as 1019 or 1020 Hz in frequency.
 Nuclear (protons) transitions are more energetic and can give electromagnetic bursts as high in frequency as 1025 Hz.
 Gamma rays are very penetrative and therefore dangerous due to their extremely small wavelengths.
 Alpha and Beta rays can be stopped by putting on suitable clothing and even by human skin if they are not very energetic.
 The radiation concern of nuclear reactors is mainly for Gamma-ray radiation.
 Gamma-rays require very thick shielding to stop them.